 Gluten-Free Pizza Dough Consistency

-The dough should be thick and sticky, very different from traditional wheat dough.
-Expect it to resemble cookie dough or thick batter—this is normal.
+The dough should be thick and sticky, unlike traditional wheat dough.
+Expect it to resemble cookie dough or thick batter; this is normal.

 Using psyllium husk powder helps provide chewiness and structure, compensating for the lack of gluten.